 Detail: George Segal, Chance Meeting, 1986; full image below

 All the pandemic-necessitated social distancing and quarantining of late has minimized those serendipitous moments in life where our paths cross those of beloved (and, now, much-missed!) others.
-With this in mind, it is our delight to welcome you back to the Museum with the start of a phased reopening where you know there’s a likelihood of bumping into old and new friends alike.
+With this in mind, it is our delight to welcome you back to the Museum with a phased reopening where you know there’s a likelihood of bumping into old and new friends alike.

 Before Your Visit